Eliot-RUIZ/automation/README.md

           auto_stats(`QUALITATIVE: One paired X - Y & X1 with more than 2 levels`,
                       y = "Y", x1 = "X1", id = "ID", paired = "first")
 ```
-The functions then display the code to run the different tests associated with this kind of data.
-Meanwhile, the different datasets have been loaded in the Global Environment and can be seen on top right corner in RStudio.
-Their names aims at being the most explicit possible about which branch of the tree/code they were designed to test.
+As you can see, multiple commands running each part of the code in the section desired are displayed.
+Meanwhile, the different datasets have been loaded in the Global Environment and can be seen on the top right corner in RStudio.
+Their names aim at being the most explicit possible about which branch of the tree/code they were designed to test.

-The different test can then be copied and run and here is an example with the third one:
+Then, just copy the name (`...`) and run it to display the dataframe, or copy the entire command to get the final result:
 ```r
 auto_stats(`QUALITATIVE: One paired X - Y with 2 levels & X1 with more than 2 levels`,
            y = "Y", x1 = "X1", id = "ID", paired = "first")